 Two-Factor Authentication: If this isn’t already on, tap Turn On Two-Factor Authentication, then tap Continue.
 Follow the steps.
 Learn more in How & Why to Use Two-Factor Authentication.

-Recovery Key: If you don’t already have one, click Recovery Key to create one.
+Recovery Key: If you don’t already have one, tap Recovery Key to create one.
 I recommend saving it in a password manager, such as LastPass.

-Click Back in the top left until you get back to the Apple ID settings.
-Then click iCloud.
+Tap Back in the top left until you get back to the Apple ID settings.
+Then tap iCloud.

 Under Apps Using iCloud, toggle off any apps that you don’t want to store data in iCloud.
 I recommend keeping to a minimum the data you store in iCloud.

 Scroll down the list and tap Find My iPhone.
 This allows you to find, lock, or wipe/erase your iPhone remotely, if it becomes lost or stolen.
-I recommend toggling this On, and toggling Send Last Location to On.
+I recommend toggling this On.
+I also recommend toggling Enable Offline Finding and Send Last Location to On.

 Go back to the previous screen, then tap iCloud Backup.
 I recommend toggling this On, unless you’re going to frequently back up your device to your computer.